BurdaMagazinOrg/thunder-distribution/docs/varnish.md

 #### Setup Varnish

 The first step is to setup Varnish to accept commands provided by Purge module.
 At first, we will add the list of servers (IPs) that are allowed to do cache invalidation.
 That are usually your Drupal 8 servers.
 The reason for whitelisting Drupal 8 servers is to avoid possible DOS attacks from public IP addresses.
-At beginning of Varnish script file the following code should be added:
+At the beginning of the Varnish script file the following code should be added:
 ```varnish
 # Whitelist of Purger servers.
 acl purgers {